CloudLabs-MOC/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

       >**Note:** Some Azure AI resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Wait for your project created.
 It may take a few minutes.
+Close the “Welcome to the new Microsoft Foundry” pop-up if it appears.

 1. On the **Microsoft Foundry** home page, click **Start building (1)**, and then select **Browse models (2)** from the drop-down menu.